mballard29/mballard29/README.md

 - 🚗 Effective-Electric-Vehicles: A group research term paper written for a data science course.
 Long title: "Measuring the Effectiveness of Electric Vehicles based on Environmental Impact, Cost-Effectiveness, and Reliability"
   - A satisfying culmination of exercising skills accrued in LaTex, Overleaf, Python, Jupyter Notebooks, SQL + MySQL
   - Great experience utilizing and demonstrating lessons learned using matplotlib and scikit-learn to create visualizations, aggregate data, and utilize various predictive analysis tools to gather insights and support conclusions as part of research.
+- 🎧 SocialSounds: A web application built as part of a group project written primarily in Python
+  - Helped understand web applications as a concept and their implementation
+  - Learning to implement and utilize APIs and how powerful they can be
+  - Storing and creating a standardized process for storing, modifying, and displaying unique and variable data in strucutre systems like databases and predefined or (more) strictly typed data structures
 - ⚛️ PQC-Standardization-Report: A research paper on NIST's PQC standardization process
   - An interesting dive into recent work at NIST.
 Got to understand post-quantum cryptography, its importance, and just how standards are iteratively selected and standardized thanks to whitepapers, publicly available FIPs papers, and public posted presentations and conference/summit sessions and recordings.
   - A great way for me to get insight into the governance that surrounds the ever moving and changing technological world and its impact on small everyday things to infrastructure security.
-- 🎧 SocialSounds: A web application built as part of a group project written primarily in Python
-  - Helped understand web applications as a concept and their implementation
-  - Learning to implement and utilize APIs and how powerful they can be
-  - Storing and creating a standardized process for storing, modifying, and displaying unique and variable data in strucutre systems like databases and predefined or (more) strictly typed data structures

-#### ⚡Certifications:
+#### ⚡ Certifications:
 - CompTIA A+ , Network+, Security+, July 7, 2025 - 2028
 - GIAC GPYC (GIAC Python Coder), May 14, 2025 - 2029
   <br>